Multi-document Summarization via Deep Learning Techniques: A Survey: Deep Learning Based Multi-document Summarization Methods

 \subsection{Deep Hybrid Models}

-Many neural based models can be integrated to formalize a more powerful and expressive model because of the promising results.
-In this section, we summarize the existing deep hybrid models that have proven to be effective in the multi-document summarization task.
+Many neural models can be integrated to formalize a more powerful and expressive model.
+In this section, we summarize the existing deep hybrid models that have proven to be effective for MDS.

-\textbf{CNN + LSTM + Capaule networks. } Cho et al. \cite{cho2019improving} proposed a hybrid model based on the determinantal point processes for semantically measuring the sentence similarity.
+\textbf{CNN + LSTM + Capsule networks.} Cho et al. \cite{cho2019improving} proposed a hybrid model based on the determinantal point processes for semantically measuring sentence similarities.
 A convolutional layer slides over the pairwise sentences with filters of different sizes to extract low-level features.
 Capsule networks \cite{sabour2017dynamic,zhao2018investigating} are employed to identify redundant information by transforming the spatial and orientational relationships for high-level representation.
-The authors also used LSTM to reconstruct the pairwise sentences and add reconstruction loss to the final objective function.
+The authors also used LSTM to reconstruct pairwise sentences and add reconstruction loss to the final objective function.

-\textbf{CNN + Bi-LSTM + MLP. } Abhishek et al. \cite{singh2018unity} proposed an extractive multi-document summarization framework that incorporates document-dependent and document-independent information.
-In this model, a CNN with different filters captures the phrase-level representation.
+\textbf{CNN + Bi-LSTM + Multi-layer Perceptron (MLP). } Abhishek et al. \cite{singh2018unity} proposed an extractive MDS framework that considers document-dependent and document-independent information.
+In this model, a CNN with different filters captures phrase-level representation.
 Full binary trees formed with these salient representation are fed to the recommended Bi-LSTM tree indexer to enable better generalization abilities.
-A multi-layer perceptron (MLP) with the ReLU function is employed for leaf node transformation.
+A MLP with ReLU function is employed for leaf node transformation.
 More specifically, the Bi-LSTM tree indexer leverages the time serial power of LSTMs and the compositionality of recursive models to capture both semantic and compositional features.